Zanduz/containers-workshop/exercise-1.md

 ## Objective

-Initialize a new .NET application
+Initialize a new .NET application.

 Steps: